-This jelly roll cake recipe is so much fun to make with kids because what’s more fun than rolling a cake?!
+This jelly roll recipe is so much fun to make with kids because what’s more fun than rolling a cake?!
 It’s a like a magic dessert you get to play with!
 We’ll cover how to roll a cake without breaking and more tips and tricks for this traditional treat.

 Jelly roll cakes can be really fun to make with kids or for special occasion and holidays desserts because there are so many variations.